jjloomis/adobe-audition-basic-audio-editing/editing/applying-fades-to-sound-bites.md

-# Applying fades to sound bites
+# Applying Fades to Sound Bites

 As a general rule, every sound bite in a Multitrack Sesssion should have a slight fade applied to the beginning and end of it.
 This creates smooth transitions from sound bite to sound bite.